caspian-holiday/caspian-jobs/victoria_metrics_jobs/jobs/metrics_forecast/README.md

 # Metrics Forecast Job

-Prophet-powered forecasting pipeline that reads historical Victoria Metrics series filtered by `job` labels, generates business-day predictions, and publishes the results back to the same cluster.
+Prophet-powered forecasting pipeline that reads historical Victoria Metrics series filtered by a configurable label (default `source`), generates business-day predictions, and publishes the results back to the same cluster.
 Each forecasted sample preserves every original label and adds a `forecast` label describing the variant (`trend`, `lower`, `upper`, etc.).
 Timestamps are fabricated at midnight for the target business date and incremented by one second for reruns covering the same horizon, ensuring idempotent writes.

 ## Key Features